-Research and development expenses consist primarily of costs incurred for the research and development of our clinical and pre-clinical candidates, which includes payments to BioXcel, our Parent.
+Research and development expenses consist primarily of costs incurred for the research and development of our clinical and pre-clinical product candidates including:

-- · employee-related expenses, including salaries, benefits and stock-based compensation expense and travel expenses for employees engaged in research and development functions - expenses incurred under agreements with contract research organizations, or CROs, and sites that conduct our nonclinical studies and clinical trials - · costs of outside consultants engaged in research and development activities, including their fees, stock-based compensation and travel expenses - · the cost of acquiring, developing and manufacturing pre-clinical and clinical trial materials and lab supplies
+- employee-related expenses, including salaries, benefits and stock-based compensation expense and travel expenses for employees engaged in research and development functions; - · payments to our Parent pursuant to various agreements entered into with the Parent;

-· depreciation and other expenses.
+- · expenses incurred under agreements with contract research organizations, and sites that conduct our non-clinical studies and clinical trials; - costs of outside consultants engaged in research and development activities, including their fees, stock-based compensation and travel expenses; - the cost of acquiring, developing and manufacturing pre-clinical and clinical trial materials and lab supplies; and - · occupancy costs, depreciation and other expenses.

-Our research and development costs by program for the three months ended March 31, 2019 and 2018 are as follows:
+Our research and development costs by program for the nine months ended September 30, 2019 and 2018 were as follows:

 2019 2018

-BXCL 501 \$ 2,558 \$ 1,220
+BXCL 501 \$ 11,765 \$ 3,264

-BXCL 701 2,276 865
+BXCL 701 5,387 2,922

-BXCL 502 80 6
+BXCL 502 256 53

-BXCL 702 83 8
+BXCL 702 288 77

-Other research and development programs 173 158
+Other research and development programs 563 397

-Research and development support services 504 681
+Research and development support services 1,043 1,827

-Total research and development expenses \$ 5,674 \$ 2,938
+Total research and development expenses \$ 19,302 \$ 8,540

 Because of the numerous risks and uncertainties associated with product development, we cannot determine with certainty the duration and completion costs of these or other current or future clinical trials of BXCL501, BXCL701 or our other product candidates.
-However, we do expect that our research and development costs will increase as we plan for and begin clinical trials for our current and future product candidates.
+However, our research and development costs have increased, and we expect will continue to increase, as we plan for and begin clinical trials for our current and future product candidates.
 We may never succeed in achieving regulatory approval for BXCL501, BXCL701 or any of our other product candidates.
-The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including the uncertainties of future clinical and preclinical studies, uncertainties in clinical trial enrollment rate and significant and changing government regulation.
+The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including the uncertainties of future clinical and preclinical studies, uncertainties in clinical trial enrollment rates and significant and changing government regulation.
 In addition, the probability of success for each product candidate will depend on numerous factors, including competition, manufacturing capability and commercial viability.